SWOAcademy/NoteTracker/README.md

 # NoteTracker
-Learning React and ASP .Net core
+A sample app for learning React and ASP .Net core